pietheinstrengholt/aws-certified-solutions-architect-associate-exam-tips/README.md

 # AWS Certified Solutions Architect summary

 After I have subscribed myself to A Cloud Guru I had the needs to write down a summary of what I learned, before taking the AWS Certified Solutions Architect Exam.
-Most of the materials I found on the following website: http://mistwire.com/2016/05/aws-certified-solutions-architect-associate-study-notes/, So a special thanks for Chris f Williams for putting everything together.
+Most of the materials I found on the following website: http://mistwire.com/2016/05/aws-certified-solutions-architect-associate-study-notes/, so a special thanks for Chris f Williams for putting everything together.
-Most of the information is still valid, although some things have been changed.
-I also highly encourage you to have a look at the AWS 2016 re:Invent 2016 video's.
-They cover the most importance services you need to learn with a more detailed background compared to the videos from A Cloud Gure.
+Most of the information is still valid, although some things I have changed.
+It is highly encourage to also have a look at the AWS 2016 re:Invent 2016 video's if you consider taking the exam.
+They cover the most importance services you need to learn with a more detailed background compared to the videos from A Cloud Guru.

 I have updated the document below.
 Feel free to create a pull request to update any missing or incorrect information.